-This new life is not one that is absent present difficulties, nor does it ignore the past.
-In fact, the failures of the past are an essential, indeed vital, component of belief.
+This new life is not absent present difficulties, nor does it ignore the past.
+The failures of the past are an essential, indeed vital, component of belief.
 Because it is only through the juxtaposition of one's sinful past with their present transformed self that these believers can exemplify authenticity.
 Furthermore, by returning to the past, through testimony, worship, and so on, one's personal failings and sins are magnified demonstrating the veracity of their claims.
 And this is not a one-time event.
-Rather, it is repeated again and again through a return to the past were in these believers recount their failings for you, the listener, in hopes that you too might recognize how real they are.
-But more importantly, these stories and practices are done by believers for believers to demonstrate that they have indeed found something real.
-Something so real that it has forever altered who they are and they will never be the same.
+Rather, it is repeated again and again through a return to the past wherein these believers recount their failings for you, the listener, in hopes that you too might recognizehow real they are.
+But more importantly, these stories and practices are done by believersfor believers to demonstrate that they have indeed found something real.
+Something so real that it has forever altered who they are, and they will never be the same.